 Dr. Kantarcigil received her MS in Speech-Language Pathology from Columbia University and her PhD from the Department of Speech, Language, and Hearing Sciences at Purdue University.
 She completed her postdoctoral fellowship in the Department of Communication Sciences and Disorders at Northwestern University before joining the Department of Speech and Hearing Science at The Ohio State University in 2023.

-Dr. Kantarcigil’s laboratory is dedicated to advancing patient outcomes and improving access to high-quality healthcare services for patients with dysphagia, especially for those who live in underserved areas.
-Her research interests include: 1) Investigating the feasibility and clinical efficacy of innovative digital health interventions, 2) Developing and testing new technologies for dysphagia management, and 3) Examining the cross-system interactions between swallowing and breathing in patients with pulmonary disorders.
+Dr. Kantarcigil’s laboratory is dedicated to advancing patient outcomes and improving access to high-quality healthcare services for patients with dysphagia.
+Her research interests include: 1) developing and validating novel sensor technologies for dysphagia, 2) investigating the feasibility and clinical efficacy of innovative telehealth models to extend access to specialized dysphagia care beyond traditional clinical settings, and 3) examining the mechanistic and phenotype-specific features of dysphagia across neurogenic disorders.

 Dr. Kantarcigil’s research has been published in prominent journals, and she has presented her work at both national and international conferences.
 Her contributions have received various recognitions, including the prestigious New Investigator Award from Dysphagia Research Society (2023), Michael Donovan Innovation Award from National Foundation of Swallowing Disorders (2022), Excellence in Clinical Research recognition from American Board of Swallowing and Swallowing Disorders (2022), and the Editor’s Award (Speech Section) from Journal of Speech-Language, and Hearing Research (2021).